CardanoJ/cardanoJ/README.md

 ## Usage
 ### Cardano Wallet Creator
-The `BuildAddress` class facilitates the creation of Cardano wallets.
-It generates a recovery phrase, derives the root private key, generates payment keys and addresses, and saves them to files.
+The `BuildAddress` class facilitates the creation of Cardano wallet's addresses.
+It generates a private key, payment keys and addresses, and saves them to files.

 Usage:
 ```sh